IbrahimExe/ToDoLister/README.md

-# Kotlin To-Do List App
+# A Basic, Yet Robust To-Do List App!

 > A simple practice project for learning core concepts with Kotlin and Android Studio for App Development!
 >